The Pros and Cons of Fully Remote Employees

 What was it like taking HP through that separation?
 What did you learn in terms of what was expected and what was surprising?

 A good analogy is splitting your house into two pieces.
 If you were to undertake this project, you would realize that there are a lot of things in that house that helps it operate as efficiently as possible within a single building.
 You’ve only got one kitchen.
-You’ve only got one master bedroom.
+You’ve only got one main bedroom.
 When you separate, you realize that there are certain things that were constructed and built out to be very, very efficient in one entity.
 The same is true for a company.
 When you split or separate, you start realizing that there’s a whole lot that you did to make it efficient in the first place.
 What we call “dis-synergies” are created.

 With the separation complete, two new houses have been built.
 They’ve got their own zip codes.
 They’ve got their own mailing addresses.
 Everything’s operating pretty efficiently.
 For all intents and purposes, we are operating completely as two separate companies now.
 Two different stock tickers.
 Two different leadership teams.
 Two different CEOs.
 Two different everything.